Pradeep-kumar-py/TipApp-Frontend/README.md

-# Welcome to your TipApp👋
+# Welcome to your Suggest App👋

+where you can suggest any thing you wish